CiscoDevNet/thousandeyes-cli/README.md

 ## Introduction

 ThousandEyes-CLI is a Command Line Interface designed to facilitate interactions with the ThousandEyes API.
-It offers a familiar experience to Cisco device users through a set of "show" commands, mirroring the functionality of a network operating system CLI.
+It offers a familiar experience to Cisco device users through a set of `show` commands, mirroring the functionality of a network operating system CLI.

 ## Problem Statement